leanprover-community/blog/posts/sphere-packing-1.md

 Frequent participants include David Renshaw, Aaron Lin, Matthew Cushman, Stefano Rocca, Tito Sacchi and Cameron Freer.

-In late October 2025, we were contacted by Vikram Shanker of Harmonic.
+In late October 2025, we were contacted by Vikram Shanker of [Harmonic](https://harmonic.fun/).
-They soon set up a meeting where they were invited to use Aristotle for this project.
+They soon set up a meeting where they were invited to use [Aristotle](https://aristotle.harmonic.fun/) for this project.
 Many involved in the project became early users of Aristotle, and several Aristotle PRs, most of them authored by Pietro, were made in the following weeks.
-Soon afterwards, we were also contacted by Jared Lichtman of Math, Inc. In a meeting with Jared and his team, the team were amazed to learn that Math Inc had managed to fill 30 [`sorry`]{style="color: red"}s using Gauss, including a version of a contour integral they had been struggling with for months.
+Soon afterwards, we were also contacted by [Jared Lichtman](https://mathematics.stanford.edu/people/jared-duker-lichtman) of [Math, Inc](https://www.math.inc/).
+In a meeting with Jared and his team, the team were amazed to learn that Math Inc had managed to fill 30 `sorry`s using Gauss, including a version of a contour integral they had been struggling with for months.
 Just as we were getting Aristotle PRs, we began receiving Gauss PRs.
 Not all the results Math, Inc had proven were PRed, and at some point, we stopped